Connecticut: Economy

-Connecticut's economic output in 2019 as measured by gross domestic product was $289 billion, up from $277.9 billion in 2018.
+The total 2024 gross state product for Connecticut was $365.7 billion, up from $345.9 billion in 2023.

-Connecticut's per capita personal income in 2019 was estimated at $79,087, the highest of any state.
-There is, however, a great disparity in incomes throughout the state; after New York, Connecticut had the second largest gap nationwide between the average incomes of the top 1% and the average incomes of the bottom 99%.
+Connecticut's adjusted per capita personal income in 2022 was estimated at $77,940, third-highest among states.
+There is a large disparity in incomes throughout the state; Connecticut was tied with California and Massachusetts for the second highest (after New York's 0.52) Gini coefficient, at 0.50, as of 2020.
+As of 2025, it remained tied for second with Louisiana, with only New York having higher levels of inequality.
+Despite its overall inequality, Connecticut has a relatively low poverty rate.
 According to a 2018 study by Phoenix Marketing International, Connecticut had the third-largest number of millionaires per capita in the United States, with a ratio of 7.75%.
-New Canaan is the wealthiest town in Connecticut, with a per capita income of $85,459.
-Hartford is the poorest municipality in Connecticut, with a per capita income of $13,428 in 2000.
+New Canaan is the wealthiest town in Connecticut, with a per capita income of $105,846.
+Hartford is the poorest municipality in Connecticut, with a per capita income of $16,798 in 2020.
+At the county level, per capita income ranged from $48,295 in Fairfield County to $26,585 in Windham County, which is close to the United States average.

 As of December 2019, Connecticut's seasonally adjusted unemployment rate was 3.8%, with U.S. unemployment at 3.5% that month.
 Dating back to 1982, Connecticut recorded its lowest unemployment in 2000 between August and October, at 2.2%.
-The highest unemployment rate during that period occurred in November and December 2010 at 9.3%, but economists expect record new levels of layoffs as a result of business closures in the spring of 2020 as the result of the coronavirus pandemic.
+The highest unemployment rate during that period occurred in November and December 2010 at 9.3%, but economists expected record new levels of layoffs as a result of business closures in the spring of 2020 due to the coronavirus pandemic.